-Specifies the name of the function replication definition the subscription is for publication pub name for database replication definition db repdef
+Specifies the name of the function replication definition the subscription is for for publication pub name for database replication definition db repdef with primary at data server.database

 Specifies the publication the subscription is for.

 Specifies the database replication definition the subscription is for.